Farcrada/PackageListComparer/README.md

-# AptListComparer
-This takes two lists of apt packages from a system and compares versions.

 # About:
 This is meant to compare two lists of installed packages and print the version differences.
 The `firstfile` is taken as a control and assumed as the host and will be compared to the `secondfile`, a.k.a. the target.
 Difference is shown as yellow and green means it is similar to the target version.
 Red means it's missing from either system.